DovudTavarov/Flip-Cards-Memory-Game/README.md

 - Tracks the number of attempts and matches
 - Smooth flipping animations
 - Reset button to start a new game
+- State management with Redux Toolkit for predictable and centralized state handling

 ## Tech Stack

 - **React**: Component-based UI
+- **Redux Toolkit**: Simplified state management and logic handling
+- **React-Redux**: For connecting React components with Redux state
 - **Vite**: Fast build tool and development server
 - **CSS**: For styling and animations